+6.4.
 Bigger, Better, Faster

-Earlier in these documents, I mentioned that add\item was tremendously powerful.
-It is - it lets you do all sorts of things with your items that you may not have realized.
-In this section, we're going to look at some of the things that add\item lets us do.
-Note that we need to use a more complicated version of the add\item syntax to do all of these things - rather than just giving the name of the item and its description, we need to specifically state which parts of the add\item we're setting.
+Earlier in these documents, I mentioned that add_item was tremendously powerful, and we've now reached a point where we can start looking at all the exciting things it can do.
+Note that we need to use a more complicated version of the add_item syntax to do all of these things.
+Rather than just giving the name of the item and its description, we need to specifically state which parts of the add_item we're setting.

-First of all, if an item is large and solid enough for people to sit, or stand, or kneel on - we should let them do that.
-We do that by adding a position tag to the item, giving the string that should be appended to the position, like so:
+First of all, if an item is large and solid enough for people to sit, stand or kneel on, then we should let them do that.
+We do this by adding a position tag to the item, giving the string that should be appended to the position, like so:

 '''

-add_item ("jagged rock",
+add_item ("jagged rock", ({

-({

 "long", "This is a jagged rock.",

-"position", "on the jagged rock"
+"position", "the jagged rock"

-}));
+}) );

 '''

-Add this to your street\03 room, and then update.
-You'll now find that you can 'sit on jagged rock' - but careful, that's bound to hurt.
-You can lie on it, stand on it, kneel on it... the usual suspects in terms of interaction choices.
-If you sit on it, everyone will see something like 'Drakkos is sitting on the jagged rock.".
-The text you set in the add\item is what defines how that message appears.
+Add this to your street_03 room, and then update.
+You'll now find that you can sit on jagged rock (ouch), lie on it, stand on it, kneel on it... the usual suspects in terms of interaction choices.
+If you sit on it, everyone who enters or looks at the room will see something like this:

+'''

+Drakkos is sitting on the jagged rock.

+'''

+The text you set in the add_item is what defines how that message appears.